StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 ---

+### Change the schema of an Iceberg table

+From xx onwards, Iceberg catalogs support schema changes.
+For more information, see [ALTER TABLE > Syntax > Schema change](../../sql-reference/sql-statements/data-definition/ALTER_TABLE.md)

+---

 ### View the schema of an Iceberg table

 You can use one of the following syntaxes to view the schema of an Iceberg table: